epfl-lara/stainless/core/src/sphinx/intro.rst

 Scala features, but provides unique automation functionality.
 In particular, Stainless can

-* verify statically that your program confirms to a given specification and that it cannot crash at run-time
+* verify statically that your program conforms to a given specification and that it cannot crash at run-time

 * provide useful counterexamples when an implementation does